Keyboard shortcuts

 In the next example we’ll see how to make axum set the content type to text/html to convince the browser to interpret the HTML.

-In the test you can see two ways to check the Content-type.
+• Check the Content-type in two different ways!
 One seems to be more simple, the other one uses headers::ContentType.

 main.rs